Revitalizing heritage buildings: Steel extensions bridge past and future

 Environmental and economic benefits

-Reskinning Steel extensions represent a sustainable approach to building modernization by preserving existing structures rather than demolishing them.
+Reskinning steel extensions represent a sustainable approach to building modernization by preserving existing structures rather than demolishing them.
 This preservation significantly reduces lifecycle emissions compared to complete reconstruction.
 Additionally, the construction process can integrate modern energy-efficient systems that improve the building's overall performance.

 The economic advantages are equally compelling.
 Steel extensions can be constructed more rapidly than traditional building methods, reducing disruption to ongoing operations.
 The lower insurance premiums associated with steel construction, combined with reduced maintenance requirements, create long-term cost savings that often justify the initial investment within a few years.